CTEC3905-2022/module-handbook/readme.md

 3. Responsiveness, Accessibility and Interaction
 4. GIT Version Control

-Please ensure you understand all the requirements under each heading - see the full marking criteria under [Assignment on Blackboard](https://vle.dmu.ac.uk/webapps/blackboard/content/listContent.jsp?course_id=_592039_1&content_id=_5653055_1&mode=reset).
+Please ensure you understand all the requirements under each heading - see the full marking criteria under **Assignment** on blackboard.

 ### Anonymous marking